Gene Cole

 Gerrard Eugene Cole (February 18, 1928 – January 11, 2018) was an American athlete who competed mainly in the 400 metres.

-Born in New Lexington, Ohio, Gene Cole attended Lancaster High School (Ohio).
+Born in New Lexington, Ohio, Gene Cole attended Lancaster High School.
 He competed for the United States in the 1952 Summer Olympics held in Helsinki, Finland in the 4 x 400 metre relay where he won the silver medal with his teammates 400 metres bronze medalist Ollie Matson, Charles Moore and Mal Whitfield.